Submissions

 Author Guidelines

 The Journal of Tropical Biology and Conservation (JTBC) is a free, open-access, international, peer-reviewed journal published by the Institute for Tropical Biology and Conservation (ITBC), Universiti Malaysia Sabah (UMS).
-This journal is devoted to the publication of research papers, short notes or communications, and reviews in all fields that are of general relevance to tropical biology and conservation in Southeast Asia, particularly in Borneo.
+This journal publishes two main categories of papers: (1) full-length research articles or reviews; and (2) short notes or communications.
+JTBC is devoted to the publication in all fields that are of general relevance to tropical biology and conservation in Southeast Asia, particularly in Borneo.
 The scope of topics we publish include:

 • Taxonomy and biodiversity